SvDvorak/svdvorak.github.io/cv.md

 ## Other notable projects
 ### [Camp Explorer](http://campexplorer.io)
 My solution to the problem of finding new and exciting music on the Bandcamp website.
 I created my own search service that caches Bandcamps music and quickly returns back results on whatever genres the user searches for.
-It was a good exercise for me to learn Javascript, Node, Jasmine, Elasticsearch, Docker and Nginx.
+Skills: Javascript, Node, Jasmine, Elasticsearch, Docker and Nginx.

 <br />
 <br />